Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/CoreConceptsAndBasicUsage/AdvancedContentManagement.md

  	- Overview of Liquid
 	- Using Forms, using ReCaptcha to prevent spam
  	- Demo: creating a workflow that displays a greeting for users upon logon, displaying their name with Liquid ( `Hello {{User.Identity.Name}}!`)
-	- Demo: creating a contact form and handling form posts with a workflow
+	- Demo: creating a contact form and handling form posts with a workflow.
+See [the official docs](https://docs.orchardcore.net/en/dev/docs/topics/workflows/) on this.
 - Auditing content with Audit Trail

 Time requirement: 3h 0m